 Did you know?

-- The BC Interior shelters habitat for approximately 50 terrestrial and 45 freshwater ecological ecosystems, some of which are found nowhere else in Canada.
+- The BC Interior shelters habitat for almost 100 different terrestrial and freshwater ecosystems, some of which are found nowhere else in Canada.

-- This area supports one of the largest numbers of nationally rare plant species in Canada.
+- This area supports one of the largest numbers of nationally at-risk plant species in Canada.

 - It contains most of the remaining grasslands, shrub-steppe and low-elevation dry forests in BC.

 - It is a critically important movement and connectivity corridor that connects the larger Columbia Basin in Washington and the grassland habitats of the Thompson Nicola Valley.

 - The region supports 75 per cent of all bird species known to occur in BC and the greatest diversity of breeding bird species in BC.

 - It includes the northern extent of Canada’s only desert-like habitat.